 How to Prevent Pimples After Shaving

-    Pimples after shaving can be prevented by preparing your skin with a warm, damp washcloth and using a high-quality shaving cream.
+Pimples after shaving can be prevented by preparing your skin with a warm, damp washcloth and using a high-quality shaving cream or shaving soap.

 Your shaving routine is the most important step to preventing razor bumps and acne after shaving, especially if your beard grows in thicker.
 Many men experience ingrown facial hairs from improper shaving regimens and dull razors.

 Expert tips to avoid these issues when shaving so your skin looks bright and smooth:

 So why do you get pimples after you shave?
 Your razor is stripping away that top layer of skin, much like any other skin exfoliant.